ros-workshop/manipulation/README.md

 Inspect the tag detections on the image topic to confirm that it is working.

 To create any "application" in ROS we need to integrate several modules/nodes together.
-From the [perception](https://github.com/ros-workshop/perception) workshop, we now have the pose of our apriltag.
+From the [perception](https://github.com/ros-workshop/perception) workshop, we now have the pose of our April Tag.

-+ Module 1 : Apriltag detection
++ Module 1 : April Tag detection
   - input: image from the Kinect
   - output: tf (`tf2_msgs/TFMessage`) from `camera_link` to `tag_link`